Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 </div>

 </section>Don't: use Comic Sans or an obvious "handwriting" font for the brand mark.
 The Field-Notes Hero is supposed to feel like a designer's notebook, not a children's book.
-Pick a script with restraint, or use a precise italic serif like Reckless or Tiempos italic.
+Pick a script with restraint, or a precise italic serif like Reckless or Tiempos italic.

 20. The Kiosk Hero

 Visual breakdown: a header strip with the brand mark and one line of orientation text.
 Below, a CSS grid of 4 to 9 tiles.
-Each tile has a thin border (no shadow), a number in the upper left, a heading, and a description.
+Each tile has a thin border (no shadow), a number in the upper left, a heading, a description.
 Tiles are equal-width but can vary in height for compositional interest.
 Hover state is a subtle background fill, not a transform-translate.
 No tile uses a shadow or a gradient.

 <section class="px-8 py-16 min-h-screen">